code4rox/MediaLoaderX/README.md

 MediaLoaderX
 ====

-In this library you can get all
+In this library you can get fast

 - Images
 - Audios